 About the Course

-Mastering The Art of Opinion Writing for Health Policy gives participants the skills to craft compelling opinion pieces on the health system.
-Whether you’re a seasoned writer looking to enhance your expertise or a beginner exploring opinion writing, this course from The Leonard Davis Institute of Health Economics at the University of Pennsylvania will provide you with a step-by-step guide to finding subjects, constructing pieces and writing clearly.
+Mastering The Art of Opinion Writing for Health Policy at Penn LDI is a four-session virtual program designed to help health policy professionals, researchers, and trainees craft compelling, publication-ready opinion pieces.
+Whether you’re a seasoned writer looking to enhance your expertise, or a beginner exploring opinion writing, this specialized course from the Leonard Davis Institute of Health Economics at the University of Pennsylvania (Penn LDI) provides you with a step-by-step guide to identifying timely ideas, writing clearly for broad audiences, structuring persuasive arguments, and navigating the publication process.

 Why Write Opinion Pieces?

 Opinion pieces can amplify your role as an expert, expanding your reach and influence.
-A diverse range of funders, collaborators and interest groups may want to engage with you after reading your work.
+A diverse range of funders, collaborators, and interest groups may want to engage with you after reading your work.
 You may be invited to share your insights on popular forums such as radio and television shows, podcasts, and even a congressional committee.
 Writing for the public can also enhance the profile of your academic work.
-Op-eds persuade both the public and elites, according to researchers from Yale and the Cato Institute in 2018.
+Op-eds persuade both the public and elites, according to researchers from Yale and the Cato Institute.

-During this four-week course, we will discuss how to:
+During this four-week program, you will learn how to:

 Karl Stark